Tasmania's Hare-Clark voting system

 --

-- Five elected members from each electorate form a 25-seat lower house
+- Five members are elected from each electorate form a 25-seat lower house

 - Candidates need a "quota" of 16.7 per cent of the vote to win